shapeintheglass/DanielleRandomizer/modinfo.md

 [size=4]Dependencies[/size]

 [list]
-[*]Requires a valid copy of Prey 2017 on Steam or GOG (the Windows Store version of Prey 2017 cannot be modded) [*]Must have [url=http://java.com/download]Java for Windows[/url] installed [/list]
+[*]Requires a valid copy of Prey 2017 on Steam or GOG (the Windows Store version of Prey 2017 cannot be modded) (untested on the Bethesda Launcher version)
+[*]Must have [url=http://java.com/download]Java for Windows[/url] installed
+[/list]